EWanjau/house_prices_prediction_mexico_city/README.md

 This project analyzes Mexico City apartment listings and builds a machine learning model to predict apartment prices in USD.

-The original notebook-style code has been separated into modular Python files to make the project easier to understand, maintain, and run.
-Each file handles a specific part of the workflow:
+Each of the following files handles a specific part of the workflow:

 - `extract.py` handles data loading and wrangling.
 - `clean.py` handles inspection and preparation checks.